-I have read the Standard Precautions Pr policies will be strictly followed. rogram, the Exposure Control Plan and the Lab Safety Agreement.
-These any questions have been answered to m the possible consequences of my failure understanding and agreement that I am the laboratory sessions.
-Activities in the have read the above stated laboratory policies.
-They have been explained and my satisfaction.
-I agree to abide by these laboratory rules and fully understand to to do so.
-I intend to participate in all laboratory activities, with the responsible for assuming the roles of health care provider and patient during the ese sessions include but are not limited to: venipuncture, finger puncture, acuities, urinalysis, injections, and provision of clinical specimens.
+I have read the Standard Precautions policies will be strictly followed. s Program, the Exposure Control Plan and the Lab Safety Agreement.
+These any questions have been answered to the possible consequences of my fai understanding and agreement that I the laboratory sessions.
+Activities in , have read the above stated laboratory policies.
+They have been explained and the en answered to my satisfaction.
+I agree to abide by these laboratory rules and fully understand ences of my failure to do so.
+I intend to participate in all laboratory activities, with the reement that I am responsible for assuming the roles of health care provider and patient during is.
+Activities in these sessions include but are not limited to: venipuncture, finger puncture, ital signs, visual acuities, urinalysis, injections, and provision of clinical specimens.
 Student Signature: Date:

-Per my physician's orders I request the following exceptions to participation in laboratory activities: statement from your physician with you (Please provide a written ur specific limitations.)
-Student Signature Date
+Per my physician's orders I request the following exceptions to participation in laboratory activities: statement from your physician with (Please provide a written Student Signature: Date: